-Below is a list of some articles and books that may be useful when working with time-series cross-sectional data.
-The articles by Beck and Katz give a good introduction to the field while the books by Cheng and Wooldridge are more advanced.
+Here you find a list of some of the articles and books hat can be useful when working iwth time-serie date.
+The articles by Beck and Katz gives a good introduction while the books b Cheng and Wooldridge are more advanced.

 Beck, N. & J. Katz (2011).
 "Modeling Dynamics in Time-Series-Cross-Section Political Economy Data".
 Annual Review of Political Science 2011 (14): 331-352.